ExeClim/Isca/docs/source/begginers_guide.rst

 ^^^^^^^^^^^^^^
 You may be able to run Isca on a supercomputer, for example at Exeter we have *ISCA HPC (High Performance Computer)* - the same name get’s confusing.
 Your supervisor will help get you set up on this as they are a little more complicated, although usually faster.

 When you login to a supercomputer you are in fact logging in to a small *login node* which is not designed to run code.
-It is designed to allow you to submit your job to a *queue* which will then be run on the main computer (see 'Slurm' below).
+It is designed to allow you to submit your job to a *queue* which will then be run on the main computer (see :ref:`Slurm` below).
 Here is some `documentation for ISCA HPC <https://universityofexeteruk.sharepoint.com/sites/ExeterARC>`_, see the ISCA User Guide.

 Slurm
 ^^^^^